dami123-bu/bio_break/README_ATTACKS.md

 - `tests/unit/test_attack_stub_scenarios.py` — unit tests for the stub hijack scenario
 - `ATTACK_SCENARIOS_CURRENT_RAG.md` — scenario write-up for report/slides

-## Why the patch uses an isolated lab collection

-The public repo seeds a persistent `pubmed` collection.
-To avoid damaging that benign baseline, the attack scripts create a separate `pubmed_attack_lab` collection and copy a sample of benign docs into it before inserting malicious payloads.

 ## Scenarios implemented